 Eastern Washington University Police Department (EWUPD) is a fully commissioned law enforcement agency.
-As commissioned officers, they have authority to arrest, the ability to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
+As commissioned officers, they have authority to arrest and the ability to act upon probable cause, conduct search and seizures, and to investigate criminal activity.
 As a law enforcement agency, they have access to state and federal criminal history records and criminal intelligence.
 This enhances their ability to provide a greater level of protection.
 The EWU Police Department is better able to serve the EWU community by partnering with local, state, and federal law enforcement agencies to keep informed on current trends and criminal activity, with an emphasis on public service.

 The EWU Police Department has adopted community policing as a department-wide philosophy.
-Community policing is a collaboration between the police and the community that identifies and solves community problems, involving all members of community as active allies to enhance safety.
+Community policing is a collaboration between police and the community that helps to identify and solve community problems, involving all members of the community as active allies to enhance safety.
 EWUPD is optimizing outreach efforts to build trust and legitimacy by treating people with dignity and respect; giving individuals "voice" during encounters; being neutral and transparent in decision making; and conveying trustworthy motives.
-Pursuant to the President's Task Force recommendations, EWUPD is striving to create a workforce that reflects the community it services, and contains a broad diversity including race, gender, language, life experience and cultural background to improve understanding and effectiveness in dealing with all communities.
+Pursuant to the President's Task Force recommendations, EWUPD is striving to create a workforce that reflects the community it serves, and contains a broad diversity including race, gender, language, life experience and cultural background to improve understanding and effectiveness in dealing with all communities.

-As part of EWU Police Department's emphasis on public service to the university community, they provide services such as vehicle and door unlocks, vehicle jumps, lost and found, criminal and non-criminal fingerprinting, bicycle registration and other public services.
-To assist the commissioned officers, there is a student cadet program that helps in patrolling the campus at night.
-The cadets check campus property, secure buildings, walk through parking lots, and when available, escort students on campus.
+As part of EWU Police Department's emphasis on public service to the university community, they provide services such as vehicle and door unlocks, vehicle battery jumps, lost and found services, criminal and non-criminal fingerprinting, bicycle registration, training, vehicle safety checks, engraving of valuables and other public services.
+To assist the commissioned officers, there is a student cadet program.
+The cadets help patrol and check campus property at night, secure buildings, perform safety walks through parking lots, and when available, escort students on campus, as well as providing assistance at campus events.
 The EWU Police Department has the following personnel: